-

 For fitting the focal length it is necessary to choose some initial value close to the real value, typically between 15 and 35 mm for digital cameras and between 50 and 250 mm for analogical cameras.

 In addition it is necessary to know the number of points per inch (ppp, ppi or dpi) of the scanned image (1 inch = 25.4 mm).
-For analogue photos common values are between 400 and 2540 dpi (exceptionally 3175).
+For analogue photos common values are between 400 and 200 dpi.
 For digital photos refer to the manufacturer's technical specifications (for example the AA497-AMDC 28.0 camera with 2024 columns x 2041 rows and a sensor size of 18x18 mm gives a resolution of 2811-2835 dpi).
-To convert from scanning resolutions given in dots per centimeter to dpi, multiply the value by 2.54.
-To convert from scanning resolutions given in micrometers (µm) to dpi, divide 25400 by the value.

 These types of transformations follow a different philosophy from the previous ones: instead of adjusting the transformation using control points, we want to specify the transformation parameters ourselves because we know them a priori.
 For instance, we may have scanned a document rotated 90º to fit better into the scanner once rotated; in this case, it will be easier to indicate that we want to apply a 90º rotation to return it to its original position and view it in a "natural" way (perhaps before placing control points for fine-tuning the geometry).
-A second example would be having an old vector dataset from software that stored coordinates with single precision (such as PC-Arc/Info) and, for this reason, truncated the most significant digit when it was constant for the entire layer (for example, in Catalonia in UTM-31N, it was common to omit the 4 from the Y coordinate, so a coordinate like 4619254.734 was written as 619254.734, maintaining decimetric precision); in this case, we can recover the original coordinates by specifying a translation transformation of magnitude 4000000.
-Finally, a third example would be having a dataset where the horizontal reference system units are in km, and we want to convert them to meters, which requires applying a scaling factor of 1000.
+A second example would be having a dataset where the horizontal reference system units are in km, and we want to convert them to meters, which requires applying a scaling factor of 1000.

 The types of operations offered are translations, scalings, shears, rotations, perspectives, and mirrors.
 For affine transformations (all except perspective), a transformation origin can be specified, and for perspective, an envelope over which to act can be specified.
 The possibility of choosing this is provided so that if we want to modify a vector layer over an already modified raster, we can use the raster's envelope to perfectly overlay the transformed vector layer onto the modified raster.